lfreitasds/Sales-Prediction-Rossmann/README.md

 Rossmann's CFO wants to refurbish the stores and to plan this investment, he asked the managers at a monthly review meeting what the revenue for each store in the next six weeks would be.
 To answer this question they hired our data consultancy to forecast the sales based on the past years' sales history.

-Disclaimer: This project is intended for practice and study only.
+**Disclaimer**: This project is intended for practice and study only.

 ### 1.2 - Data Overview